HEART Lab Goals

 Jacob earned his undergraduate degree in Political Science and Psychology at SUNY New Paltz.
 He worked at Columbia University's Center for Behavioral Cardiovascular Health on multiple research projects examining psychosocial, behavioral, and biological processes effect on health.
 As a second-year graduate student, he is interested in examining trauma and optimization of trauma treatment models within historically marginalized populations while using multiple methodologies and levels of analysis, such as self-report and physiological measures.
 Fun Fact: Jacob enjoys long, romantic walks to the fridge.

 Grace's research focus is on how different axes of oppression influence mental health outcomes and how community-based interventions can be informed by these relationships.
-She is particularly interested in studying gender-based violence through an intersectional framework and investigating how systemic oppression influences responses to gendered violence in hospitals, the legal system, and law enforcement.
+She is particularly interested in studying gender-based violence through an intersectional framework and investigating how systemic oppression influences responses to gendered violence in hospitals, the legal system, and police.
 Fun Fact: She has a love for thrift stores, especially when travelling.
-So far, her favorite has been Denmark (where they are selling Georgia football sweatshirts).

 Undergraduate and Post-baccalaureate Research Assistants